argoproject/Argo/docs/users/sidebarswidgets.rst

 Largo adds a number of widget areas and custom widgets to allow for easy, drag and drop management of content blocks on your site.
 You can access and edit any of these widget areas from the **Appearance > Widgets** menu in the WordPress Dashboard.

 To add a content block to a widget area, simply drag and drop a widget from the available widgets on left to the widget area on the right where you want it to appear.
-Note that as soon as you add any widgets to a widget area, any default content will no longer display so you will need to completely populate the widget area with the content you want to display.
+Note that as soon as you add any widgets to a widget area, any default content in that widget area will no longer display so you'll need to completely populate that area with the content you want.
 Most widgets have additional settings to configure how they display on the site.

 Note that some widgets are small and can easily fit in narrow columns.
 Other widgets can contain lots of content that doesn’t fit well in a small space.
 It’s important to see how a widget affects the page layout and adjust as needed.